itssamuelrowe/binarystars/content/conditional-statements-how-your-programs-make-choices/using-if-statements.md

 not only used in block statements, they are also used in many constructs throughout Java, including methods, classes, interfaces, enumerations, and so on.
 Although you have not learnt them yet, you should indent these constructs, too.
-Don’t worry if you forget this guideline, we will remind you to use indentation when you learn about them in the upcoming chapters.
+Don't worry if you forget this guideline, we will remind you to use indentation when you learn about them in the upcoming chapters.